revilor/RAMPS-LCD-Adapter/README.md

 ## MMU2 connector

-The MMU2 connector has the following pins from top to bottom (color correspond to the original Prusa MMU2 serial cable):
+The MMU2 connector has the following pins from top to bottom (colors correspond to the original Prusa MMU2 serial cable):

  * +5V (Blue)
  * TX (White)